 Payment processes profoundly impact cash flow.
 Your finance department will look at accounts payable as “outgoing cash” for your company’s cash flow statement.
 A recent Bizfluent article shared how to manage your cash flow statement and your payables

 “To plan incoming and outgoing funds month by month, you should summarize the bills that are due each month and enter the total as an outgoing sum, which will be subtracted from your incoming cash to show your remaining cash on hand.”

 Not having visibility into upcoming payments can impact the cash flow.
 For example, if an unexpected invoice comes in that wasn’t accounted for and there’s not enough cash, the cash flow could impact another expense or investment.

-How to Turn A Profit on Payables
+How to Turn a Profit on Payables

 When it comes to decreasing the payment process cost, most companies don’t know where to start.
 High-performing businesses start with purchasing and accounts payable automation.
-Electronic payment systems and processes eliminate costs associated with manual processes, including paper and bank processing costs.
+Electronic payment systems and processes reduce costs associated with manual processes, including paper and bank processing costs.

 Chances are you’ve already automated some steps in your payment processes, but here are a few questions to consider for a smoother, streamlined payment process.

 - How long does it take to process a single invoice and distribute payment?

 - How often does your finance department make late payments?

 - What is the biggest hurdle in your finance department’s payment process?